 The Kingsburg Elementary Charter School District ensured multiple opportunities to engage with our community of educational partners during the development of the LCAP.
-The District's efforts began during the summer with a series of meetings regarding learning loss, distance learning, and a district needs assessment.
-At the beginning of the school year, principals shared student data and discussed academic and intervention programs with their individual staff, parents, community members, and leadership teams.
+At the beginning of the school year we had our 212 presentations, where principals from each of our schools shared student data and discussed academic and intervention programs with their individual staff, parents, community members, and leadership teams.
 The data aligned with the LCAP's Eight State Priorities.
 The data was used to help develop the LCAP, address educational partner needs, and was also shared with the District LCAP Parent Advisory Committee (PAC), School Site Council (SSC), English Learner Advisory Committee (ELAC), and the District English Learner Advisory Committee (DELAC) as a review of the School Plan for Student Achievement or SPSA and again during the annual District Title I meetings.
 All Rafer Johnson Junior High School students and Reagan Elementary School students had the opportunity to participate in an online survey taken during the school day and KECSD parents were invited to participate in an online survey, giving our educational partners an additional opportunity to voice their opinions and provide input.
 KECSD also meets with their SELPA monthly to review the budget, legislation, updated legal information and procedural changes, special education programs and supports, social-emotional and mental health programs and supports, and to collaborate with other LEAs.
 Each LEA has the opportunity to provide input in the revisions of the SELPA Local Plan.
-During the 2021-2022 school year, the SELPA met with its LEAs weekly.
+During the 2022-2023 school year, the SELPA met with its LEAs weekly.
 Additionally, frequent communication on an as-needed basis was welcomed and utilized, including input on how to leverage the LCAP to provide support for students with unique needs.

-In December and January, the district leadership team (administrators, department heads, EL Coordinator, and academic coaches) reviewed the LCFF and the 2018-2019 LCAP.
+In January, the district leadership team (administrators, department heads, EL/Expanded Learning Director, and academic coaches) reviewed the LCFF and the 2022-2023 LCAP.
 The ultimate purpose of these meetings was to evaluate and review the strengths and weaknesses of the most recent LCAP, goals for each of the priority areas, and identify the specific actions the district took to achieve those goals as aligned to the budget.
 During that time members of the leadership team were given an opportunity to provide additional input addressing each of the eight state priorities and the additional district priority.
-The same agenda and PowerPoint presentation were implemented, virtually and inperson during the month of February and March 2022 at each school site to provide additional educational partner engagement.
-These educational partners included certificated and classified staff, School Site Councils, English Learner Advisory Committees, District English Learner Advisory Committee, District LCAP Parent Advisory Committee, and the Parent/Teacher Organizations.
+The same agenda and presentation were implemented, inperson during the month of January and February 2023 at each school site to provide additional educational partner engagement.
+These educational partners included certificated and classified staff, School Site Councils, English Learner Advisory Committees, District English Learner Advisory Committee, District LCAP, Parent Advisory Committee, and the Parent/Teacher Organizations.
 (Please Note: The District does not have a collective bargaining unit.)
 During the spring the KECSD Governing Board was also provided with a list of services and actions generated by educational partner engagement meetings.